IFRCGo/alert-hub-web-app/README.md

     │   └── routes.tsx
             ├── index.tsx (Defines routes for the pages)
     ├── assets/ (images, icons)
-    ├── components/ (Components from GO UI)
+    ├── components/ (Commonly used components)
     │   ├── domain/ (Components that are specific to a domain) ├── config.ts (Defines configurations read from environment variables) ├── declarations/ (Type declarations for external libraries)